The American town demolished for developments that never happened

-ST. LOUIS COUNTY, Mo (KTVI) – Allenton, Missouri, used to be a small town near Eureka, Missouri.
+Allenton, Missouri, used to be a small town near Eureka, Missouri.
 There was a general store, a post office, and a school there.
 Families settled in, and houses sprung up.
 The community was small, but, as is customary in small towns, everyone knew everyone.
+KTLA’s sister station KTVI reports.

 It was a town until 2004, when plans for a strip mall development started, which led to the town being taken over by the government.
 When those ventures failed, there was nothing left.